ATTENTION – MESSAGE DATED February 6th, 2020

 This message will be updated on August, 2020 – NO CALL WILL BE RETURNED FOR INFORMATION REQUESTS – PLEASE CHECK OUR WEBSITE FOR UPDATES

-Please note that we are not taking registrations for CAMBODIA, the PHILIPPINES and VIETNAM and we therefore cannot answer your queries for the moment.
-Only information requests on adoptions from CHINA and BURUNDI will be processed.
+Please note that we are not taking registrations for CAMBODIA and the PHILIPPINES and we therefore cannot answer your queries for the moment.
+Only information requests on adoptions from CHINA, VIETNAM and BURUNDI will be processed.

 No registrations are possible at this time and, our list of interested parents for the Philippines is now complete and closed.
 We invite you to visit this page again at the date announced above.

 We have been licensed for the Philippines since 1994.
 Between then and January 29, 2018, more than 326 Filipino children have found a family in Quebec.